Gauging quantum states with non-anomalous matrix product operator symmetries: Background: gauging on-site symmetries and tensor networks

 where we consider the translationally invariant case with periodic boundary conditions (PBC) for simplicity.
 We represent the MPS defined by the tensor $A$ graphically as

 An MPS tensor is called {\it injective} if it is injective as a map from the virtual space to the physical \cite{PerezGarcia07}.
 An injective MPS is the unique ground state of its so-called parent Hamiltonian.
-Moreover, MPS is the family of tensor network states describing the ground states of 1d local gapped Hamiltonians \cite{Hastings06,Hastings07A,Hastings07B}.
+Moreover, MPSs are in the family of tensor network states describing the ground states of 1D local gapped Hamiltonians \cite{Hastings06,Hastings07A,Hastings07B}.

 We say that the MPS is symmetric under the global on-site operator $U= u^{\otimes L}$ if $U |\psi_{A} \rangle = |\psi_{A} \rangle$.
 If the tensor $A$ is injective, the symmetry under $U$ can be characterized locally \cite{Molnar18A}.
 Namely, there exists a (projective) representation $V:G\rightarrow \mathcal{M}_D$ such that the following holds for all $g\in G$: